Arrotech/MozeAPIs/README.md

 Note that this project is meant for linux.

- 1. Make a new directory on your computer and name it `portal` or give it any name of your choice.
+ 1. Make a new directory on your computer and name it `moze-apis` or give it any name of your choice.
  2. Navigate to the directory you have created and open it in the terminal.
- 3. On the terminal type `git clone` and add this link <code>[repo](https://github.com/Arrotech/Portal/)</code> and the press `enter` to clone the remote repository to your local repository i.e `git clone 'link'`.
+ 3. On the terminal type `git clone` and add this link <code>[repo](https://github.com/Arrotech/MozeAPIs/)</code> and the press `enter` to clone the remote repository to your local repository i.e `git clone 'link'`.
 Add the link without the quotation.
  4. Navigate to the directory that has been cloned to your machine and open it in a terminal.
  5. Create virtual environment by typing this in the terminal `virtualenv -p python3 venv`.
  6. Run `pip install -r requirements.txt` on the terminal to install the dependencies.
  7. Then type on the terminal `source .env` to activate the environment and also to export all the environment variables.
  8. Then type on the terminal `flask run` to start and run the server.
- 9. To run the HTML pages, make sure you have node already installed in your machine.
-Click [Here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) and follow the process to install node.
- 10. Open another terminal and make sure the environment is activate.
-If not type `source .env` to activate it.
- 11. The type `live-server` to run the pages locally.
- 12. You can now interact with the project.

 **HOW TO RUN TESTS**